ortus-docs/coldbox-docs/models/injection_dsl/entityservice_namespace.md

 # EntityService Namespace

-Gives you the ability to easily inject base orm services or binded virtual entity services for you:
+This injection namespace comes from the `cborm` module extensions (https://github.com/ColdBox/cbox-cborm).
+It gives you the ability to easily inject base orm services or binded virtual entity services for you:

 |DSL|Description|
 |--|--|